 Posterior Corneal Dystrophies, which affect the innermost layers of the cornea.
 These include congenital hereditary endothelial corneal dystrophy, Fuchs’ corneal dystrophy, posterior polymorphous corneal dystrophy and Schnyder crystalline corneal dystrophy.

 Why Should I Contact an Optometrist?
 I already See a Corneal Specialist!

-At The Scleral Lens Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates we have the knowledge and technology to monitor your eye health closely.
 Many patients are astonished at the level of diagnostic equipment and the extent of examinations at our practice.
-With early detection, Dr. Farkas, Dr. Kassalow, and Dr. Resnick can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.
+With early detection, our eye doctors can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.

 Also, at Drs.
 Farkas, Kassalow, Resnick & Associates we are trained in fitting specialty contact lenses and can evaluate whether scleral lenses are the ideal choice for your condition.
 We will conduct all the necessary eye exams, such as the exact mapping and measuring of your cornea’s surface, and provide you with the best lenses for optimal comfort and clear vision.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.